Gerard161-Site/xplaincrypto/documents/mcp_plan.md

 - **Update `main.py`**: Ensure the `WorkflowManager` is initialized and used in FastAPI routes.
 - **Run Full System Test**:
   - Start the FastAPI server: `python -m uvicorn main:app --reload`.
-  - Use the Web UI to request a report (e.g., “Solana market analysis”).
+  - Use the Web UI to request a report (e.g., "Solana market analysis").
   - Verify that:
     - RAG selects appropriate endpoints (e.g., CoinGecko, CoinMarketCap).
     - MCP fetches data from the correct servers.